blmayer/ereandel/README.md

 - `H` to go to the home page
 - `g` to follow a link in the current page, a link will be displayed, and
 - `s` to save the page to a file
+- `m` to add the current page to bookmarks
+- `M` to go to a bookmark
 - `q` to quit

 More coming.